ianhundere/rpi-k3s/readme.md

 ##### Lessons Learned

--   Take your time
+- Assume nothing
 - Document everything
 - It often pays to know and understand the why behind something working (or not working) before moving on

 ## initial setup